Thursday, September 18, 2008

 Umm...I will not explore that at this moment, in fact...
 Nope.
 Let's just say that I'll never forget that moment.
 And I'll never forget my moment signing this card.
 I see they have plastic wristbands now.
 I might buy one.
 I can wear it with my Stand Up Speak Up bands.

 I should get like 26 True Love Waits bands and wear them on one arm--to commemorate each year of waiting and perhaps a couple extra just in case.
-My status doesn't seem to be changing any time soon.
+My status doesn't seem to be

 Right, Miss Cleo?